pwnedlabs/pwncloudos/README.md

 # PWNCLOUDOS ☁️

-**PWNCLOUDOS** is a multi-cloud security Linux distribution built for red, blue, and purple team operations across AWS, Azure & Microsoft 365 and GCP & Google Workspace.
+PWNCLOUDOS is a multi-cloud security Linux distribution for hackers and defenders.
+Built for red, blue, and purple team operations across AWS, Azure & Microsoft 365, and GCP & Google Workspace.

 It comes pre-loaded with cloud exploitation tools, auditing frameworks, and security testing utilities, all in a lightweight and highly customizable XFCE4 desktop environment.